When plumbing, you may find it confusing to choose the kind of pipes to install. Most of these pipes blend together.

 This is the type of pipe that everyone thinks of whenever plumbing pipes are mentioned.
 The pipe is threaded at both ends.
 Galvanized pipes are connected to each other using connecting joints.

 Although galvanized steel pipes are strong, they are not popularly used today in new homes.
 Also, they’re not recommended for new DIY installations.
-To learn more about plumbing pipes and their various uses, call our emergency plumbers in Sydney for a free consultation.
+To learn more about plumbing pipes and their various uses, call our team for a free consultation.
+We always have a plumber available 24 hours.

 Related Article: Tips for Repairing Pipe Threads